stac47/stac47.github.io/_posts/2022-07-03-git-revert-rebase.markdown

 merging again.
 But, you want to restart working on that branch with the latest commits that were applied on `main`.
 So you tell yourself, let's rebase.

-But something strange occured: you lost all your changes.
-Actually, it is like a fast-forward occured:
+But something strange occurred: you lost all your changes.
+Actually, it is like a fast-forward occurred:

 ```sh
 % git checkout topic